calaldees/blog/softwareEnginering/CodeReviewProcess.md

 ### Interim Code Review (Fast Feedback)

 * Spin-up time to get quality feedback it minimal (as reviewers were involved in prelim and other smaller reviews)
-* We can now have small 15min code reviews that don't wipe out an afternoon.
+* We can now have small 15 min code reviews that don't wipe out an afternoon.
-    * Developers are more likely to accept a code review as it's just a few minuets out of their flow
+    * Developers are more likely to accept a code review as it's just a few minutes out of their flow
-        * They are already familiar with the implementation direction, it's not a huge cognitive overhead to switch tasks
+        * They are already familiar with the implementation direction.
+It's not a huge cognitive overhead to switch tasks
-    * It's perfectly acceptable for a reviewer to postpone a review-request for 15min while they finish something
+    * It's perfectly acceptable for a reviewer to postpone a review-request for 15 min while they finish something
         * Postponing for any more than a few hours is actively discouraged
         * Postponing longer than half a day is seen as disruptive
-            * (no single developer should ever be rushing or stressed or working on something so critical that it should prevent them from performing any other task (like code review) for half a day.
-Something is wrong with the process)
+            * (No single developer should ever be rushing or stressed or working on something so critical that it should prevent them from performing any other task (like code review) for half a day.
+Something is wrong with that process)

 ## Team attitude to code review

 When you invite someone to a code review; you are saying:
 * I value your professional opinion and skill
-* I want you to challenge my thinking, Any solution can be improved
+* I want you to challenge my thinking; Any solution can be improved
 * I want to help you grow
-* I need further insight from you on parts of the system/experience I am unfamiliar
+* I need further insight from you on parts of the system/experience I am unfamiliar with

-Intended Culture: "It is height of bad manners to refuse and offer of code review" (A reference to Red Dwarf: Series 4: Holo-ship)
+Intended Culture: "It is height of bad manners to refuse and offer of code review".
+(A reference to Red Dwarf: Series 4: Holo-ship)

 A culture of *professional comradery* is a key component to effective collaboration.
 If developers don't like being in each others company, they will want the code review to be over a quickly as possible.
 The code review will not be thorough.

 Managers
-* Must be tollerant of
+* Must be tolerant of ???
 * When hiring, it is important to consider _team fit_.
 Imagine how this new hire would communicate with the existing team.

 ### Why have such regular reviews?

 > Analogy: Why do you brush your teeth twice a day?
-You could just see a dentist/hygienist once every 6 months for a clean and maybe a filling
+You could just see a dentist/hygienist once every 6 months for a clean and maybe a filling.

 ## Presenting (one of) your (many mini) Reviews

-1. Welcome attendees, describe addenda/table-of-content
+1. Welcome attendees, describe agenda/table-of-content
 2. Show the original ticket on screen
-    * Most developers would have been present at sizing and seen the ticket before, this is a good reminder
+    * Most developers would have been present at sizing and seen the ticket before.
+This is a good reminder
 3. Check your reviewers understanding.
-Do not assume.
+Do not assume
     * Check their level of understanding about the ticket/feature
         * Just because you've linked them to the ticket beforehand does not mean it has been read or understood
     * Give them business context
     * Check what parts of the system they have seen/used before.
 Ask them if they want a refresher
-        * Normal Developers, Junior Developers and Half-management-(distracted) Developers will often need prompting/checking/guiding
+        * Normal Developers, Junior developers and Half-management-(distracted) developers will often need prompting/checking/guiding
             * Do this in a constructive, supportive, respectful, professional way
 4. Demo: Show them the code/feature working/or-progress
     * Give them context _then_ show them the code